rasheedelkassed/CS373/index.md

 ![IndicatorsofCompromise](/images/IndicatorsofCompromise.png)

 ### Citations
-Much of the information on this blog post is provided by the Network Security powerpoint slides and created by Cedric Cochin.
+Much of the information on this blog post is provided by the Network Security powerpoint slides presented and created by Cedric Cochin.

 ----------------------------------------------------------------------------------------------------------------------------------------